Each action submitted must fulfil criteria in order to be recognised as an official EWWR action.

 - Under no circumstances shall the EWWR action be focused on a product or a brand.

-- The EWWR logo and the LIFE logo will only be used in the framework of the validated EWWR action; the right of use of the logos is restricted to this action.
+- The EWWR logo will only be used in the framework of the validated EWWR action; the right of use of the logos is restricted to this action.

 - Unless mentioned differently on the registration form, the validated EWWR action will not be entered into the review and selection process for the EWWR awards.